Dybala, Cuadrado Fire Juventus Top Against 10-man Brescia - UrduPoint

 Dybala, Cuadrado Fire Juventus Top Against 10-man Brescia

-Milan, (UrduPoint / Pakistan Point News - 16th Feb, 2020 ) :Paulo Dybala and Juan Cuadrado scored as Juventus rediscovered winning form, beating 10-man Brescia 2-0 on Sunday to reclaim top spot in Serie A before title rivals Inter Milan and Lazio clash later.
+Milan, (UrduPoint / Pakistan Point News - 17th Feb, 2020 ) :Paulo Dybala and Juan Cuadrado scored as Juventus rediscovered their winning form, beating 10-man Brescia 2-0 to reclaim top spot in Serie A before title rivals Inter Milan and Lazio clash later Sunday.

 Argentine forward Dybala curled in a perfect free kick six minutes before the break, shortly after Brescia's Florian Aye was sent off for two yellow cards in quick succession.